cossacklabs/product-docs/hermes/hermes-in-depth/architecture/abstract-entities.md

 ---
 weight: 2
-title: Abstract entities (backend)
+title: Abstract entities
 ---

-# Abstract entities (backend)
+# Abstract entities

-Hermes-core is divided into the 2 core components:
+Hermes-core is divided into the 2 core pieces:

-* Backend or Server-side (Server/storage), which is outlined in this document,
+* Backend or Server-side (Server/storage), which is outlined in this document, [Hermes-core server](/hermes/hermes-in-depth/architecture/hermes-core-server/) and [Hermes-core transport](/hermes/hermes-in-depth/architecture/hermes-core-transport/).
-* Frontend or Client-side (Client), which is outlined in a [separate block](https://docs.cossacklabs.com/pages/documentation-hermes/#hermes-core-client).
+* Frontend or Client-side (Client), which is outlined in a [Hermes-core client](/hermes/hermes-in-depth/architecture/hermes-core-client/).

 ## Storage